 Instead, I want to encourage you.
 If you have been feeling disconnected, alone, isolated, or unsure of what your body is doing – like it’s working against you and not for your greater good – I want you to lean into this and take the lessons from it so you can become the best that you can be.
 All it takes is time and practice.

 Mindfulness Practice: Body-Connectedness

-Thoughts can become your reality (whether you’re thinking about good or bad).
+Thoughts become your reality (whether you’re thinking good things or bad).
 So when we want a positive reality, we need to think about these positive thoughts more often.
 We want to train our mind to observe what our body is telling us, and then have our mind think of what we want more often.

 This is how we can become conscious and connected to our body.
 This is the reason why the very first thing I teach people in my clinical practice is: “What does your poo say about you?”.
 It’s because this serves as the first and easiest step to developing your body-consciousness.
-Not in an obsessive or unhealthy way either, but in a way that allows and observes… Plus pooping is something that you (hopefully) do everyday.
+Not in an obsessive or unhealthy way either, but in a way that allows and observes… plus, pooping is something that you (hopefully) do everyday.

 To create a habit or practice, it needs to be repeated daily1.
 I like the term body-connectedness; there’s no negative connotation as there may be with body-consciousness.

 So let’s start a body-connection movement, where we learn how to listen and interpret all of the beautiful and important messages that our body gifts us.
 Let’s move on, because as they say, the proof is in the pudding.

 What is Body-Connectedness?